 Under the Companies Act, 75% of shareholders must vote in favour of a winding up.
 This means that a minority shareholder cannot stop the process.
 To get around this risk, many minority shareholders include winding up or voluntary liquidation as a matter requiring their approval.

+If the minority shareholder either has a veto right or can join with other shareholders to achieve a 75% resolution the courts will hear an application for winding up.
 The courts have provided various examples of when it is just and equitable for a company to be wound up, including but not limited to the following: